 Allergies: What You Need to Know

 An allergic reaction takes place when our immune system becomes hypersensitive to a particular substance, including food, medications, bee venom, pollen, and other sources.
-These are known as allergens, which don’t tend to bother most people but only to specific people whose immune systems react to it.
+These are known as allergens, which don’t tend to bother most people but only to specific people whose immune systems react.

 It’s not too common to be affected by a particular substance the first time that you’re exposed to it.
 Over time, our immune systems will begin to recognize the allergen and will develop sensitivity towards it.
 There are also allergies that are seasonal, especially in the spring when the pollen count is at its highest.